 This program is in place at York Catholic to identify students who are having difficulties in school due to difficult life experiences, alcohol or drug use, depression, or other mental health problems.
 Referrals are made to the Student Assistance Team by teachers, counselors, staff, parents, peers, and sometimes by the students themselves.
 After reviewing the referral, if the team finds sufficient reason to believe there is a problem, a formal, confidential information gathering process is started, and communication with the student and the parents takes place.
 The team works with the student and his or her family to develop a course of action to resolve the identified problems.
 Currently the Student Assistance Team includes Miss Anderson, Mrs. Obermeier, Mrs. Langione, Mrs. Lupinetti, Mr. Hayek, Mr. Bankos, and the guidance counselors.
 For more information, please see the Student Assistance Brochure and Parent Permission Form on the Forms and Documents page of this website or consult the student Agenda.

-Bully Prevention Program
+Bully Prevention Policy

 The YCHS community sees as part of its mission the development of an environment of mutual respect for all of its members.
 Those members include students, families, faculty, administration, and staff.
 YCHS has established a “Bullying Prevention Committee” which is committed to protecting our students from damaging types of behaviors.
 To this end, the committee has established a system whereby bullying is identified and appropriate action is taken.
 For more information, please see the Student Handbook.